AltDom/pingpong-mystery/README.md

 Too hard?
 Check the query solutions file if you get stuck.

 ## Download
-* Clone the repository using `git clone https://github.com/AltDom/wu19-pingpongmystery.git` in your chosen bash terminal.
+* Clone the repository by typing `git clone https://github.com/AltDom/wu19-pingpongmystery.git` in your chosen bash terminal.
 * Run the SQLite database file in TablePlus your chosen bash terminal.
 * Use SQL database queries to navigate through the tables of data to solve the crime.
 * Enjoy!